cardano-foundation/CIPs/CIP-0118/README.md

 Our first problem is how to get the collateral at all.
 Rule Safe Collateral helps us here: by ensuring that collateral inputs come from outside the zone, we can be sure that we will actually be able to take them if we discard the zone.

-The second problem is how to ensure that the node is compensated for the work that it did validating transactions that came before the failing transaction in the zone.
+The second problem is how to ensure that we pay for the space to record the transactions that are needed by the failing transaction in the zone.
-The solution here is Rule Excess Collateral: we require that transactions have enough collateral to cover earlier work as well.
+The solution here is Rule Excess Collateral: we require that transactions have enough collateral to cover earlier transactions as well.

 The final problem is how to prove that the transaction really did fail.
 In order to reproduce this we need all the (unapplied) transactions that came earlier in the zone.
 So our “failure witness” must include all of these.